Creating a Kubernetes cluster

 A note on quotas

 Your Gardener worker nodes are subject to quotas applicable to your Cleura Cloud project.
-It would be best if you kept that in mind when selecting the worker node flavor, setting the volume size value, and also the Autoscaler Max value, so you will not be at risk of violating any quota.
+It would be best if you kept that in mind when selecting the worker node flavor, setting the volume size and the Autoscaler Max values, or when creating more than one Worker Groups, so you will not be at risk of violating any quota.

 For example, if your project is configured with the default quotas, and you select the b.4c16gb